Ovarian Cancer

 But from there I lost many people, the friends I knew they never came to see me, because the minute they were told that I had that and I had this, they thought that was the end of me.
 And I asked my God to spare my life for my son's sake, because I've lost my husband and it was hard bringing him up alone and him having no friends or family near him.

 Many women talked about the reactions of their husband or partner.
-One woman said hers 'went to pieces' probably because his first wife had died of cancer and he was afraid of losing her the same way.
+One woman said her partner 'went to pieces', probably because his first wife had died of cancer, and he was afraid of losing her the same way.
 Another said her husband could remember nothing of the two weeks following her diagnosis.
 The husband of a childless woman felt bitter because they had not been advised before her hysterectomy about saving eggs (see 'Fertility').

 That was all positive for me and I really didn't see the point in worrying about eggs not being saved, anything like that, because at the end of the day, if I was being given the best chance of survival, then that was going to be the most important thing really, you know, and we had to move on.
 We couldn't go back, they'd all gone, you couldn't do anything about it.